 Journeys across Europe, the United States, and Israel, combined with intensive public activity in three different arenas, are a fascinating topic in their own right, but their importance goes beyond that.
-Drawing on the papers of Tartakower, Robinson, and Kubovy.
-I wish to address three main issues in this book.
+Drawing on the papers of Tartakower, Robinson, and Kubovy, I wish to address three main issues in this book.
 The first is the influence of the American arena on the worldview and public activity of the book’s protagonists.
-In my view their time in the United States had a decisive impact on their worldview and modes of public activity.
-This is significant because even though they did not have senior political leadership positions, they played key roles in shaping the image of Israeli society, and they presented a unique worldview regarding the paths to consolidation of Jewish nationalism and the State of Israel.
+In my view, their time in the United States had a decisive impact on their worldview and modes of public activity.
+This is significant because, even though they did not have senior political leadership positions, they played key roles in shaping the image of Israeli society, and they presented a unique worldview regarding paths to the consolidation of Jewish nationalism and the State of Israel.
 Immigration to Palestine and the State of Israel from the United States did not take the form of a significant social phenomenon.
-Even notable historical events such as the founding of Israel in 1948 and the Six-Day War in 1967 drew only small numbers of immigrants, a very sizable proportion of whom returned to the United States.
+Even notable historical events, such as the founding of Israel in 1948 and the Six-Day War in 1967, drew only small numbers of immigrants, a very sizable proportion of whom returned to the United States.
 The small numbers of Jewish immigrants from the United States to Palestine and later Israel, in combination with the minimal presence of US immigrants in important leadership positions in the Yishuv and the State of Israel, contributed to the prevailing view that US Jewry had only a minimal impact in terms of shaping and building the Yishuv and, after 1948, the State of Israel.
-The inherent American influence of our protagonists’ continuous journey of immigration is supplemented by additional evidence of a substantive American impact on the pre-state and Israeli arena.
+The inherent American influence on our protagonists’ continuous journey of immigration is supplemented by additional evidence of a substantive American impact on the pre-state and Israeli arena.
 Examples include Hadassah’s activities in the sphere of healthcare, Judah Leib Magnes’s service as president of the Hebrew University, Henrietta Szold’s activities as head of the Jewish National Council’s education and social services division, and the contribution of American Zionist leaders and activists such as Stephen S. Wise, Abba Hillel Silver, and Emanuel Neumann to the Zionist movement within and outside the United States.
 The present study reinforces the hypothesis that the American influence on the Zionist movement, the Yishuv, and the State of Israel was more significant than it appears at first glance.
 The book will examine the patterns of public activity, research, and publicist writings of our protagonists after their immigration to Israel in light of American influences.